milan0207/XpenseBot/README.md

 # XpenseBot

-XpenseBot is a React Native app built with Expo and Tailwind CSS that helps you track your expenses effortlessly.
-Simply scan a receipt or invoice, and the app will upload the image to Google Document AI for text extraction.
-The extracted data is then processed using Gemini AI to categorize the expense automatically.
+XpenseBot is a React Native mobile app built with Expo and styled using Tailwind CSS, designed to help you effortlessly track your expenses.
+Simply scan receipts or invoices with your camera, and XpenseBot leverages Google Document AI for text extraction and Gemini AI for smart categorization — making expense tracking faster and easier than ever.

 ## Features
+-- **Firebase Authentication** – Capture an image of your receipt directly from the app.
 - **Scan Receipts** – Capture an image of your receipt directly from the app.
 - **Google Document AI Integration** – Uploads images to Google Document AI for text extraction.
 - **AI Categorization** – Uses Gemini AI to categorize expenses based on extracted text.